-This program is specifically designed for those who intend to teach East Asian languages at the university level.
-It takes full advantage of the department's innovative and award-winning language pedagogy program to offer students unparalleled training in such subjects as designing language curricula, the production of teaching materials, as well as instruction in the methods of language training.
+This program is specifically designed for those who intend to teach Japanese language at the university level.
+It takes full advantage of the department's innovative and award-winning language pedagogy program to offer students unparalleled training in such subjects as curricular design for language teaching and the production of teaching materials, as well as a solid grounding in the methods of language training.

 What will you learn?

 - Japanese linguistics, pedagogy, and literature